Nicolasledezma/Nicolasledezma/README.md

-### Hi 👋
+### Hi!👋
- My name is nicolas ledezma and I am a frontend developer.
-I am passionate about this branch of web development, creating solutions and interface flows for the best use of each use
+ My name is Nicolas Ledezma and I am a frontend developer.
+I am passionate about web development and design, and creating solutions and interface flows.